 Instructional Televised Instruction (ITI) offers interactive videoconferencing.
-Three classrooms are designed and equipped for distance education and currently deliver university classes to the Irvine Campus, Garden Grove Center and other off-campus locations, including workplace classrooms in businesses and industry.
+Three classrooms are designed and equipped for distance education and currently deliver university classes to the Irvine Campus, CSUF Garden Grove Center, other CSU campuses, and other off-campus locations, including workplace classrooms in businesses and industry.
 Students at remote sites can interact with instructors, as well as with on- and off-campus classmates in a "live" exchange of information and ideas.
+A special videoconferencing facility is also available for instruction and administrative use.

-A special videoconferencing facility is available for instruction and administrative use.
 Satellite teleconferencing is also available, and the Titan Cable Channel network makes CSUF programming available on commercial cable systems throughout Orange County.

-For detailed information, contact the Office of Distance Education at 657-278-4752.
+For additional information, contact UEE's Distance Education Department at 657-278-4651.

-FACULTY AFFAIRS AND RECORDS McCarthy Hall 129
+FACULTY AFFAIRS AND RECORDS